 This program offers monthly, hands-on seasonal cooking workshops for middle and high school youth, targeting youth from the North Side as well as the general Pittsburgh region.
 Using food harvested from the Museum’s five on-site and community gardens, youth learn to cook accessible, healthy recipes.
 The Museum partners with farm cooperative Penn’s Corner Farm Alliance to introduce youth to the concept of community-supported agriculture, and youth test and write recipes for the Penn’s Corner blog.
 Workshops are facilitated by a Program Coordinator experienced in gardening and youth development, and may feature guest chefs.

 Youth can volunteer at the Museum’s largest neighborhood garden site, an existing ¼ acre North Side lot on Tripoli Street, for weekly evening gardening experiences such as planting, tending and harvesting, with a focus on permaculture and sustainable practices.
 Taking place every Tuesday and Thursday from mid-June through September, this training program empowers local teens with a variety of gardening and career skills.
 The program is open to both North Side youth and youth from throughout the Pittsburgh region, as well as North Side families and neighbors.

-After School Program
+After School Programs

-YouthALIVE! mentors are eleventh and twelfth-grade students who assist in planning activities for the After School Program and serve as role models for our younger YA! participants.
+Youth mentors are eleventh and twelfth-grade students who assist in planning activities for Club MAKE and serve as role models for our younger youth program participants.

-In this program, high school teens help with community events, work with visitors in the Museum and participate in job readiness workshops that help them learn valuable academic, job and life skills.
+In this year-round program, high school teens help with community events, work with visitors in the Museum and participate in job readiness workshops that help them learn valuable academic, job and life skills.

-Participation in the YouthALIVE!
-VolunTEEN Program is highly regarded when considering applicants for paid Youth Employment through Youth Programs at the Museum.
-This program is now offered year round.
+Participation in the VolunTEEN Program is highly regarded when considering applicants for paid Youth Employment through Youth Programs at the Museum.